The WFP Story

 Filling the Void

 Almost immediately word began to spread and in within a few months The Wilton Food Pantry was offered a home in the annex of the Trinity Methodist Church.
-Board members received offers to assist with training, food procurement & distribution, and even fundraising.
-To help with the initial funding, proceeds from the 6th Annual Wilton Rotary Golf Classic are being donated to The Wilton Food Pantry by the Wilton Rotary Club.
+Board members received offers from the community to assist with training, food procurement & distribution, and even fundraising.

 The Wilton Food Pantry is a 501(c)3 Public Charity.
 Your donations are tax deductable